-These tips will help allergy sufferers spring into tree season with ease.
+These tips will help pollen allergy sufferers spring into tree season with ease.

 In the mid-South, tree and grass pollen season will sneak up on you before you’ve stowed your winter coat.
-That’s because it starts as early as February and can last through August or even September.
+That’s because pollen allergy season starts as early as February and can last through August or even September.

-To prepare, we’ve enlisted the help of an allergy specialist to determine what steps we can take to ease symptoms during this time.
+To prepare, we’ve enlisted the help of an allergy specialist to determine what steps we can take to ease pollen allergy symptoms during this time.

-Showering and washing hair before bed will help ease nighttime and early-morning symptoms.
-Babe also recommends rinsing nasal passages with a saline solution.
+- Shower at night.
+Showering and washing hair before bed will help ease nighttime and early-morning pollen allergy symptoms.

-To avoid triggering your allergies, designate someone else to be responsible for raking leaves and mowing the lawn.
-Both of these things stir up pollen and mold.
+- Reassign yard work.
+To avoid triggering your allergies, designate a household member to be responsible for raking leaves and mowing the lawn (preferably one with mild or no allergies).
+Both of these activities stir up pollen and mold.

-Wash bedding frequently to remove pollen that makes it inside.
+- Do the wash.
+Wash bedding frequently to remove those stubborn allergy particles that do make it into your room.
 Avoid hanging clothes or sheets on the line where they can get inundated with pollen.
 Using a dryer is best.

+- Shut the windows.
 Warmer weather might make you want to throw open the windows at home or roll them down while driving.
-Opt for air conditioning instead, and make sure to change HVAC filters frequently to avoid circulating pollen through the house.
+Consider air conditioning on the bad days instead — just make sure to change HVAC filters frequently to avoid circulating pollen through the house.

+- Be alert.
 Forecast apps can keep you informed about days that might bring on miserable symptoms.
 Stay inside when pollen counts are high.
 If you’re planning to exercise outdoors, do so in the afternoon or evening when pollen counts tend to be lower.
-If your symptoms are severe and long periods of exposure are unavailable, wear a pollen mask.
+If your symptoms are severe and long periods of exposure are unavoidable, you may want to wear a pollen mask.

 Allergies, asthma and sinus problems can produce similar symptoms, ranging from annoying to life-threatening.
 The Vanderbilt Asthma, Sinus and Allergy experts give you an accurate diagnosis and treatment tailored to you, your symptoms and your life.
 Vanderbilt Asthma, Sinus and Allergy has five locations in Middle Tennessee: Nashville, Brentwood, Franklin, Gallatin and Lebanon.